Darkade/Darkade.github.io/EN/_posts/2022-05-04-running-dnd.md

 All NPCs and organizations that might be of use to the characters have an attitude towards the party, so convincing them to provide help would be easier or harder accordingly, and the extent they would provide help would also vary depending on their attitude.
 You might as well call this [Position and Effect.](https://bladesinthedark.com/action-roll)

-I don't do this step by step each time, but it does provide a framework, and a reason, for **CHA (Persutation)** rolls within the fiction which otherwise can feel very dissonant.
+I don't do this step by step each time, but it does provide a framework, and a reason, for **CHA (Persuasion)** rolls within the fiction which otherwise can feel very dissonant.

 #### Action Options (DMG Ch.
 9)